themarkrogers/apocalypse-drive/RAGs/knowledge-hoard/README.md

 Use the LLM to ask:
 * What additional resources, data types, or scenario-specific knowledge would be most useful for an LLM to provide expert advice during/after disasters and societal collapse?

+# Other data to hoard

+* All of the English wikipedia?
+* Movies & TV?